Porto and Vila Nova de Gaia: A Tale of Two Cities

 If you can, we recommend sleeping at the Hotel Palácio do Freixo Pousada de Portugal, which operates there.

-Don't miss the Lello bookstore!
+Don't miss Livraria Lello, one of the most beautiful bookstores in the world!
 Magnificent with its hand-carved wooden shelves, central staircase, and colored glass ceiling.

 Go to Baixa Porto, with its narrow streets and colorful tiled houses.
 There is an intense commercial activity and bustle of restaurants and cafes.